Carceral-Ecologies/lab_book/README.md

 ### Exiting the Lab

-* Communal round robin during a meeting: what we valued about your work with us
+* Communal round robin during a meeting: what we valued about your work with us.
 * Return lab key!!!!!!
 * Exit interview